hnrkndrssn/ScriptCs.OctoKit/README.md

 ```
 .\build.cmd CreatePackage
 ```

-Once the NuGet package has been created, copy it to your local NuGet feed (i.e. `C:\NuGet`), then run the following commands to test the new package.
+Once the NuGet package has been created run the following commands to test the new package.
 ```
-cd ScriptCs.Octokit.Sample
-.\run.cmd
+.\build.cmd RunTests
 ```

 ##### Publish NuGet package to NuGet.org